-You might want to read the story of two British Prime Ministers from the 19th century, both brilliant men in their own way, but they had a very different impact on those around them.
-The story sheds some light on how you might Define Leadership Excellence – easier said than done.
+You might also want to read the story of two British Prime Ministers from the 19th century, both brilliant men in their own way, but who had a very different impact on those around them.
+The story sheds some light on how you might define leadership excellence.

 If you’re interested in developing your leadership qualities, take a look at one of our leadership e-guides.
 Leading Insights is packed with more leadership stories, and some leading insights into how they can be used!
 Insights such as: